Canon 1D Mark II N vs 650D

 Studio photographers will appreciate that the Canon 1D Mark II N (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D Mark II N and the 650D have been discontinued, but can regularly be found used on eBay.
+Both the 1D Mark II N and the 650D have been discontinued, but can regularly be found used on ebay.
 The 1D Mark II N was replaced by the Canon 1D Mark III, while the 650D was followed by the Canon 700D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 1D Mark II N and 650D can be found, respectively, in the Canon 1D Mark II N Manual (free pdf) or the online Canon 650D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II N or the Canon 650D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.